ENSTA-U2IS-AI/NAO_morpho/README.md

 ## Citations

-If you are using the code/model provided here in a publication, please consider citing:
+If you find our work useful in your research, please consider citing:

     @article{liu2019richer,
       title={Richer Convolutional Features for Edge Detection},